Lessons

 Writing transfer

-Apply the skill to real sentences and paragraphs so it sticks.
+Apply skills to real sentences and paragraphs so they stick.

 Students working together on a laptop at a table